LiDAR-Motion-Segmentation/baseline-scripts/README.md

 # using automated annotation script
 # config for this code is present in config/config.yml
+# new version using ros2_numpy, make sure to install ros2_numpy or use the devconatainer
+pip install ros2-numpy
 python3 advanced_annotator.py \
     --data /path/to/your/frames \
     --output_dir /path/to/your/results \